balena-io/docs/pages/projects.md

   cloudbased datastore.
 * [Hello Python!][hello-python] - A bare-bones [Python][python] project to get
   you up and running with a Python project.
+* [Resin CCTV][resin-cctv] - A project that lets you use your Raspberry Pi as a CCTV camera system.

 ### Extended to be Resin.io-Enabled